mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 In Javascript a module is usually an object that holds another objects or classes.
 When a browser environment is considered, the modules are often attached to the global `window` object.
-This is different for, e.g. a server-side runtime, Node.js, where modules are loaded synchronously with `require` function.
+This is different for, e.g. a server-side runtime, Node.js, where modules are loaded synchronously with the `require` function.

 An important part of ECMAScript 2015 is the module specification.
 This is the